 Gipsy Nouveau featured the talent of local belly dancers as well as Znama from Portland, Oregon.
 Sarina danced with Severina, founder of Znama from 2004-2007.
 Many of her techniques of layering with shimmies comes from Severina’s teachings.

 The beauty of tribal fusion is the blending of different styles.
-Sarina loves Eastern European music, Gypsy influenced songs, Balkan dancing, and old-fashioned ambience.
+Sarina loves Eastern European music, Andalusian influenced songs, Balkan dancing, and old-fashioned ambience.
 This comes across in her musical selection and costumes.
-These might feel Gypsy, flamenco, Victorian and or Vintage in theme.
+These might feel flamenco, Romani, Victorian, and or Vintage in theme.
 Her dance moves while belly dance based, cross into tango and flamenco combined with more modern styles like breakdance when it fits the music.

 Tribal Fusion is known for its eclectic style of movements combined with traditional Middle Eastern moves.
 The costuming is somewhere in between cabaret, tribal and gothic.
 It isn't unusual to see spikes, studs, gromits and other metal adornments embellishing a costume.
 In these photos, Sarina wears some of her signature hair accessories.
 Along with these, she includes costume pieces she made like her pants, the bra, and hair extensions.

 As a long time science fiction fan, Sarina has always dreamed of combining her love of science fiction and belly dance.
 Recently she was able to do this when she heard a group in Eugene was planning on putting together productions of Star Trek episodes in the park, similar to Shakespeare in the park—only better because there would be Klingons.
 In these photos, Sarina wears a green costume she made along with lots of green pain!

 Incidentally, Sarina has been mistaken for the witch from Wicked, a leprechaun, an elf and the green alien from Guardians of the Galaxy while wearing this costume.

 Photo credit: Nina Kiriki Hoffman